fred1234/BDLC_FS22/V3/tuning_yarn.md

 In the example of the word count with the 10 gigs we saw two major drawbacks.

-1. We spill our intermediate results to `/` and not `/data`.
+1. We spill our intermediate results to `/` and not to `/data`.
-2. Not all CPUs are used / more memory could be used.
+2. Not all CPUs are used and more memory could be used.

 ## Change Spilling Directory